sukannyapurkayastha/DASP_report_template/students/Jan Werth/weekly_report.md

 - **Challenges**: Writing test for data loaders, I had to specify a lot of sample information to create tests, especially for xml it was really confusing.
 - **Next Steps**:
     - Frontend/Streamlit tests (How do you test the frontend?
-I wrote tests for our functions that we need in streamlit, but I don't know how to test the successfull generation of streamlit components.)
+I wrote tests for our functions that we need in streamlit, but I don't know how to test the successful generation of streamlit components.)
     - Integration tests